 Even with the constant pain I still had from the surgical biopsy, even with some still, solemn moments alone with myself and my thoughts when sitting in the bathtub every morning, contemplating the breast that would soon be gone, the visit as a whole was truly joyful.

 Even the weather cooperated.
 I had expected the usual brutal, humid heat of late July in the Midwest.
 I grew up mainly in South Bend, Indiana, so I was well familiar with such heat.
 But during my visit, there was a prolonged, very cool wet spell.
-The nightly rain on the old farmhouse in which my older sister and her husband live was immeasurably soothing.
+The nightly rain on the old farmhouse, the home of my older sister Margot and her husband, was immeasurably soothing.

 At Monatco, the metal fabrication job shop in Kansas City, Kansas that my brother-in-law Timm Ferguson ran, I chatted briefly with his parents, Glenn and Colleen.
 They had not yet been told the reason for my short, previously unannounced visit.
 Colleen was her usual bubbly, loving self, giving me a big hug and complimenting me on my new, very short haircut, telling me that it made me look "young and perky."
 It was a lift I needed.